liquidity-network/liquidity-sdk/docs/endpoints/invoices.rst

 List
 ~~~~

-List all transfer performed by the automaton during this round.
+List all transfers performed by the automaton during this round.
 Filters
 can be applied.

 .. _header-n9081: